COVID-19 and European travel

-Spitsbergen Travel also owns the Spitsbergen Guesthouse, which occupies three buildings that were constructed as miners' dormitories.
+The Spitsbergen Guesthouse occupies three buildings that were constructed as miners' dormitories.
 Depending on your budget, you can stay in a single, double, or triple room with shared showers and WCs, or in a small apartment with private facilities and kitchenette.
 Each building has a shared guest kitchen and laundry facilities.

 Mary-Ann's Polarigg, another guesthouse in former miners' quarters, has 18 rooms with shared facilities and another nine with private bathrooms and kitchenettes.
 It offers a shared kitchen and TV rooms, and it's open year-round.

 Basecamp Trapper's Hotel is operated by a local expedition outfitter.
 The 15-room hotel is in a converted trapper's lodge near the center of town, and it's open all year.
 (Basecamp also has several other hotels in Svalbard, including "the world's only ice-bound hotel ship.")

 Three kilometers or two miles up the valley in the outlying Nybyen or "New Town" district, you'll find Gjestehuset102.
 Prices are cheap by Svalbard standards, especially in the unisex dormitory rooms, but you'll want to rent a bicycle from Basecamp Spitsbergen or Poli Arctici to get around.

 Longyearbyen Camping is open from June until early September, and it bills itself as "the northernmost full-service campingsite of the world."
 You can rent a tent, foam pads, and sleeping bags or bring your own.
 Downside: The campground is near the airport, 3 km or 2 miles from the center of town.
 Upside for hardy souvenir-hunters: You can earn an "Arctic Naked-bathing Certificate" by stripping and dipping on the campground's beach.

 Next page: Restaurants and food